 When we got there, Lake Winnie didn’t feel like a good place to stay.
 There was nothing wrong with the lake.
-I think we were just delusional at that point and we just kept walking.
+I think we were just zombies at that point and we just kept walking.
 And walking.

 We left Cloud Peak Wilderness again and popped out onto a woods road where we found a great campsite overlooking Kearney Lake Reservoir.

 It began benignly enough with beautiful morning light, a gentle walk near the reservoir, and some actual Solitude Trail signage – first time we’d seen the name on a sign.
 The first four miles, in fact, were downhill and fairly scenic considering they were outside the wilderness boundary.

 We also enjoyed numerous bridges – a perk of being outside that boundary.

 However, there were some map discrepancies that I’d been noticing all morning.
 For example, the cutoff via Story Penrose Trail was farther east than the Nat Geo map showed.
 I even turned on my phone to check that we were on the right track because things felt so off.